 Late last year, WFP estimated 250,000 people in southern Sudan would need food aid by spring because of poor harvests.

 But in January, a failed attack by SPLA forces on Wau, the government-held capital of Bahr el-Ghazal province, resulted in widespread looting of food stocks and a government ban on further relief flights into the area.

 An estimated 100,000 people fled Wau, abandoning fields that could have provided food.

 It took two months of behind-the-scenes negotiations before relief flights could resume.
 By then, famine had set in.

 ``Why do governments support the SPLA for years and not respond to a humanitarian crisis?'' lamented WFP spokeswoman Michele Quintaglie.

-At a feeding center in Ajiep, flooded with 70,000 people fleeing the wretchedness of war and hunger, death is never far away.
+At a feeding center in Ajiep, about 60 miles north of Wau, flooded with 70,000 people fleeing the wretchedness of war and hunger, death is never far away.

 People so thin their bodies already appear mummified lie naked on mats in the compound, flies swarming above them.
 Mothers curl their long narrow frames around infants who reach painfully for sagging, empty breasts.

 Relief food seems to be fueling the war.
 And while everyone is ready to point a finger, few seem ready to take responsibility.